Riib11/ComputerSystems-Homework/hw5/README.md

 The Client implements the following:
 - Send packets to server which specify actions for the server to carry out.
 If server is not found, then throw exception.
 If the response indicates that the execution was unsuccessful, then throw exception.
 - Recieve response packets to client which specify a response to the execution of the actions the client specified.
-If a response packet is not recieved within a couple seconds (after sending a request), then throw exception.
+If a response packet is not recieved within 2 seconds (after sending a request), then throw exception.
 - Maintain a single Cache instance.
 - Send `new`, `shutdown`, `set`, `get`, `memused`, and `del` action requests to the server, and then return the appropriate values after executing.